FreeBSD-14.3 qcow2 images readme

 3. VNC to the server with the VNC address given to you by your provider.

-4. Log on to server with user: "root" and password: "slacker"
+4. Log on to your server with:

-8. Check what your network adapter is named with the "ifconfig" command.
+9. Check what your network adapter is named with the "ifconfig" command.
 The top listing will be your network adapter, and

 if it doesn't say "vtnet0", then you'll need to edit /etc/pf.conf and /etc/rc.conf, and change "vtnet0" to what your network